 A В С D F

-Advanced Placement & Dual Enrollment 5 4 3 1 0
+Advanced Placement 5 4 3 1 0

+AICE

+Dual Enrollment

 Honors 4.5 3.5 2.5 1 0

 Regular 4 3 2 1 0

 Class Rank: Class rank will be computed based on all courses taken for high school credit through the first semester of the 12th grade year.
+Early College and Early Admissions students are disqualified for the purposes of Valedictorian and Salutatorian.